Indraos/Indraos.github.io/_posts/2020-03-25-covid-climate-change.markdown

-*The following Essay was sent to a high-schooler class for a six-session "Why haven't we solved Climate Change yet?" class; It, like many other things, was canceled due to the COVID-19 health emergency*
+*The following Essay was sent to a high-schooler class for a six-session \"Why haven\'t we solved Climate Change yet?\" class; It, like many other things, was canceled due to the COVID-19 health emergency.*

 Dear class,